CharlottaG/knit-calculators/README.md

 **The results showed all decimals, where only one is needed**: This was solved by using the *toFixed(1)* at the end of the calculation.
 ![image](https://github.com/CharlottaG/knit-calculators/assets/138576943/c5556111-a7ed-4376-a3be-b9e0de752821)

+## Technologies

+**HTML, CSS and Javascript**

+- GitHub for storing repository
+- Codeanywhere for code editing

+**Imagery**

+- Photoshop to resize and convert image to webP files.

+**Content**

+- [Font Awesome](https://fontawesome.com/start): to generate icons used on the page.
+- [Favicon generator](https://favicon.io/): to generate the fav icon on the tab next to the title.
+- [Google Fonts](https://fonts.google.com/): to find the fonts used on the page and to get the code to embed on the page.